langdoc/langdoc-logo/README.md

     convert "input.jpg" -resize 450x450 -quality 100 "output.png"

-The image doesn't need to be a perfect square, only height will be 450 and the aspect ratio is kept.
+The image doesn't need to be a perfect square, only width will be 450 and the aspect ratio is kept.